 These are my five reasons why you should be a volunteer at some stage of your life.

-Let me tell you from personal experience: volunteering doesn’t carry even half the day-to-day stresses that a regular job does.
-In the regular nine to five grind, the pressure to perform is a constant worry in a workers mind.
-More often than not, this affects the quality of the work you produce.
-As a volunteer, you are giving up your free time to work for a cause that you feel passionately about.
-Or maybe you are simply out to gain a new experience.
-More often than not, it doesn’t even feel like you’re working because the combination of a supportive, educational and community-based environment allows you to do your job to the best of your ability, stress-free.
+Let me tell you from personal experience that volunteering doesn’t carry even half the day-to-day stresses that a regular job does.
+In the regular nine to five grind, the pressure to perform is a constant worry in a worker’s mind, which more often than not, affects the quality of the work you produce.
+As a volunteer, you are giving up your free time to work for a cause that your feel passionately about or are simply out to gain a new experience.
+More often than not, it doesn’t even feel like you’re working because the combination of a supportive, educational and community-based environment allows you to do your job at the best of your ability, stress-free.

 2. Your CV will glisten

 Living in a world nowadays where it is more accessible than ever to obtain university qualifications, it is never enough to just have a degree or two.
 Employees are recognizing this trend and are wanting more than ever.
-Candidates constantly need to out-do the other candidates in any way possible in order to get the job.
+What this means is that candidates constantly need to outdo the other candidates in any way possible in order to get the job.

 I can tell you right now that volunteering a volunteering gig is your one-way ticket to getting that job you’ve always dreamt of.
-Having a volunteering experience shows the employer you are an independent and hardworking individual.
-They will get the impression that you are willing to make sacrifices in order to learn.
+Having volunteering experience shows the employer that you are an independent and hard-working individual that is willing to make sacrifices in order to learn.
 With that being said, hop on board the volunteering express and give your CV that extra pop.

 3. The networking opportunities will open many doors

-Since it is an indisputable fact that volunteering provides an amazing opportunity to expand your networking horizons, new opportunities and pathways will be sure to follow.
+So since it is an indisputable fact that volunteering provides the amazing opportunity to expand your networking horizons, new opportunities and pathways will be sure to follow.

 Also, networking is not as mentally and socially arduous as you might think (it is actually quite sociable and fun) because it can be as simple as having a few caipirinhas after work on a Friday evening.
 The thing is, after having volunteered, you never know which doors will open right in front of you.